the-pink-hacker/resource-pack-packer/README.md

 # Resource Pack Packer
-This automates many things related to resource pack distrobution.
+This automates many things related to resource pack distribution.
 This includes:
 - Zipping
 - Removing dev textures
 - Building multiple versions for each minecraft version